582-41W-VA/lia-Eventify/RFP.md

    - Admins can review, edit, and delete events and comments.
 3. **Flagged Content Review**:
    - Admins can review and manage inappropriate or erroneous events flagged by users.
+4. **Analytics and Reporting**:
+   - Generate statistics such as:
+      - Total number of users.
+      - Total number of articles.
+      - Total number of new articles in a given time frame.
+      - Total number of new users in a given time frame.
+      - Most commented articles.
+      - Users with the most comments.

 Interested service providers are required to submit a proposal including the following: